James Hope-Johnstone, 3rd Earl of Hopetoun

-James Hope-Johnstone, 3rd Earl of Hopetoun FRSE (23 August 1741 – 29 May 1816), known as Viscount Aithrie from 1742 to 1781, was a Scottish Representative Peer and military leader.
+James Hope-Johnstone, 3rd Earl of Hopetoun FRSE (23 August 1741 – 29 May 1816) was a Scottish peer, politician and military officer.

 Life

 Hopetoun was the son of John Hope, 2nd Earl of Hopetoun, and his first wife, Lady Anne Ogilvy, daughter of James Ogilvy, 5th Earl of Findlater.
-His many siblings and half siblings included his sister Lady Henrietta Hope.
+His many siblings and half-siblings included his sister Lady Henrietta Hope.

 Being set on a military career he spent from 1758 until 1764 as an Ensign (junior officer) in the British Army.

 He succeeded to the earldom of Hopetoun on the death of his father in 1781.
-He was Lord-Lieutenant of Linlithgowshire from 1794 to 1816 and sat in the House of Lords as a Scottish Representative Peer from 1784 to 1790 and from 1794 to 1796.
+He was Lord-Lieutenant of Linlithgowshire from 1794 to 1816 and sat in the House of Lords as a Scottish representative peer from 1784 to 1790 and from 1794 to 1796.

 In 1786 he was elected a Fellow of the Royal Society of Scotland.
-His proposers were John Walker, James Hutton and Henry Cullen.
+His proposers were John Walker, James Hutton, and Henry Cullen.

 In 1809 he was created Baron Hopetoun, of Hopetoun in the County of Linlithgow, in the Peerage of the United Kingdom, with remainder to the heirs male of his father.
 In 1792 Hopetoun succeeded de jure as fifth Earl of Annandale and Hartfell on the death of his great-uncle, although he never successfully claimed the title.
 He also inherited the Johnstone family estates and assumed this surname in addition to that of Hope.

 He died in Hopetoun House on 29 May 1816.